DeejayRevok/news-service/README.md

 ## Usage
 In your webbrowser navigate to http://localhost:8080/v1/api/docs/ui

-In order to test the Event list endpoint, take into account that the format of the date should be the same as the date format of the provided XML (%Y-%m-%dT%H:%M:%S)
+In order to test the news list endpoint, take into account that the format of the date should be the same as the date format of the provided XML (%Y-%m-%dT%H:%M:%S)